victorgri/react-login-interface/README.md

 # Login intarface
 DEMO: https://victorgri.github.io/react-login-interface/
 ## This react app was created with Vite.
+What you can do?
 - Login with Google
 - Login with Github
 - Login with Email and Password